Burke Museum of Natural History and Culture: New name and buildings

 In 1996, the museum launched a ten-year plan to move its exhibition space off campus and into a downtown Seattle location.
 Under the proposal, curators and preservationists would continue to work at the University of Washington while exhibits would be hosted at a new site.
 The proposal ultimately did not materialize.
 In 2014, the museum made another push for a new facility, asking the Washington State Legislature for half the $95 million needed to construct a 110,000 square-foot facility to replace its current building.
 The new Burke Museum building finished construction in 2018, and the old building closed at the end of the year to transfer the collection's 16 million items before its demolition in April 2019.
 The new museum cost $106 million to construct and opened to the public on October 12, 2019.
 The new building, designed by UW alum Tom Kundig, features large windows into research areas to showcase parts of the collection that were not previously exhibited.
-A garden with 60 species of Washington-native plants will be planted around the new building and its adjacent courtyard, designed to host small events.
+A garden with 60 species of Washington-native plants has been planted around the new building and its adjacent courtyard, designed to host small events.
 The new museum also has a small cafe, Off the Rez, that serves Native American cuisine.

 Main entrance to the new Burke Museum building in January 2020.